vmware-archive/cb-event-duplicator/README.md

 Note that since this tool works at the SOLR level (underneath the supported API), it does *not* support Carbon Black clusters at this time.

+Note that you may want to modify the Event Store configuration on your Carbon Black servers so that process documents are not purged.
+See the section of the User Guide which discusses MaxEventStoreSizeInDocs, MaxEventStoreDays, MaxEventStoreSizeInMB and MaxEventStoreSizeInPercent.
+The default value for the Event Store's retention policy is set MaxEventStoreDays=30.

 ## Installation Quickstart

 If you want to use this on a Carbon Black server, or any other CentOS 6.x, 7.x or Ubuntu based 64 bit Linux platform,